SfikasTeo/Arch/README.md

 	* ##### Setting up [Mouse](https://wiki.archlinux.org/title/Mouse_buttons) under Xserver :
 	* ##### Setting up **Default Fonts**:
 		* The use of `setfont <name>` command is adviced to change **terminal fonts**.
-		Font names can be found using `ls /usr/share/kbd/consolefonts/` command.
+		Font names can be found using the `ls /usr/share/kbd/consolefonts/` command.
 		* In a graphical environment most applications use the [**fontconfig**](https://wiki.archlinux.org/title/Font_configuration) package.
-		The **default** font configuration can be determined either on system or on user level using ``
+		The **default** font configuration can be determined either on system or on [user level](https://wiki.archlinux.org/title/Font_configuration#Fontconfig_configuration) using
+		the `/etc/fonts/local.conf` and `~/.config/fontconfig/fonts.conf` configuration files respectively.

 ## To Do